NXP/eiq-model-zoo/tasks/object-detection/yolov4tiny/README.md

 The original model is converted from the DarkNet framework to TensorFlow Lite.

-The `export_model.py` conversion script performs this conversion and outputs the int8 quantized model.
+The `export_model.py` conversion script performs this conversion and outputs the int8 quantized model and float32 model.
 100 random images from the COCO 2017 validation dataset are used as calibration for the quantization.

 ## Use case and limitations